ZhangJieYeahBuddy/knowboxr/README.md

 consul$host <- "some host"
 ```

-It is recommended to set above variables via `.Renviron`.
+It is recommended to preset above variables via `.Renviron`.

 ``` r
 consul <- new.env()